-The protein citrullinome networks for hippocampus, from sham/control and PD groups, are shown in Figures 6A and 6B, respectively.
-As summarised in the Venn diagram in Figure 6C, 106 protein hits were identified as citrullinated targets specific to PD hippocampus, while 144 were only identified in control cortex, and 257 citrullinated protein hits were common to both control and PD hippocampus.
-KEGG pathways associated to the hippocampus citrullinomes were 9 for PD hippocampus, 10 for control hippocampus and further 55 KEGG pathways were identified as common between control and PD hippocampus; these are listed in Table 2.

-The 9 KEGG pathways identified in PD hippocampus, but not in the citrullinome of the sham/control hippocampus were the following metabolic pathways: "Phosphatidylinositol signalling system"; "Endocrine and other factor-regulated calcium reabsorption"; "Choline metabolism in cancer"; "Thyroid hormone signalling pathway".
-Pathways relating to cell growth, development and stem cell regulation were: "cGMP-PKG signalling pathway"; "Hippo signalling pathway"; "Oocyte meiosis".
-Immune related pathways were: "Fc gamma R-mediated phagocytosis".
-CNS related pathways were: "Long-term depression".
+The protein citrullinome networks for the hippocampus from the sham/control and PD groups are shown in Figure 3A,B, respectively.
+As summarised in the Venn diagram in Figure 3C, 106 protein hits were identified as citrullinated targets specific to the PD hippocampus, while 144 were only identified in the control cortex, and 257 citrullinated protein hits were common to both the control and PD hippocampus.
+The KEGG pathways associated with the hippocampus citrullinomes were 9 for the PD hippocampus and 10 for the control hippocampus, and a further 55 KEGG pathways were identified as common between the control and PD hippocampus; these are listed in Table 1.
+The 9 KEGG pathways identified in the PD hippocampus, but not in the citrullinome of the sham/control hippocampus, were the following metabolic pathways: "Phosphatidylinositol signalling system"; "Endocrine and other factor-regulated calcium reabsorption"; "Choline metabolism in cancer"; "Thyroid hormone signalling pathway".
+The pathways relating to cell growth, development and stem cell regulation were as follows: "cGMP-PKG signalling pathway"; "Hippo signalling pathway"; "Oocyte meiosis".
+The immune-related pathways were as follows: "Fc gamma R-mediated phagocytosis".
+The CNS-related pathway was "Long-term depression".